 Laurence joined Watsi on November 4th, 2014.
-Six years ago, Laurence joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Laurence's most recent donation traveled 8,800 miles to support Im, a woman from Cambodia, to fund surgery for an infection on her foot.
+Seven years ago, Laurence joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Laurence's most recent donation traveled 8,500 miles to support Fredrick, 13-year-old student from Kenya, to fund a clubfoot repair surgery.

 Im is a 60-year-old woman who married with two sons, two daughters, and five grandchildren.
 She enjoys taking care of her grandchildren and watching TV.
 Im is diabetic and developed a wound on her right big toe a month ago.
 It has developed to a necrotic stage with exposed bone.
 Unfortunately, it is swollen and very painful for her to walk.
 On October 1st, Watsi's Medical Partner, Children's Surgical Centre, will perform an amputation of the toe so her wound will not spread further and she will be able to walk again without pain.
 Im shared, "I am so worried about my wound becoming even worse so I am thankful the surgeons can help me."